prop-house/prop-house-monorepo/README.md

-## Prop House
+# Prop House

+Nouns Proposal Auction House (or Prop House) is a public infrastructure project by [Nouns DAO](https://nouns.wtf).

+## About

-Nouns Proposal Auction House (or Prop House) is an experimental approach to deploying capital: an auction of ETH where the bids placed are proxy NounsDAO proposals.
-At the end of each auction, Noun owners (Nouners) vote on which proposal gets funded.
+Prop House uses a novel mechanism for communities to deploy capital within their ecosystems: auctions of ETH where the bids placed are proposals.
+At the end of each auction, members of corresponding communities vote on which proposals get funded.

 ## Packages